TERMS AND CONDITIONS

 » To be considered, trainees should select 'I am an ESCRS trainee member' when filling out the abstract form.

-» Bursary recipients will be selected from among the highest scoring accepted free papers and posters.
+» Bursary recipients will be selected from the highest scoring accepted free papers and posters.
 Please note that there will be a limit on how many bursaries are awarded to trainees from the same country.

 All submitted free paper, poster and video abstracts must be in English and follow the structured format below: